-Three Mon ths F Ended
+Three Months Ended Six Months Ended

-April 4, April 5, %
+July 4, July 5, % July 4, July 5, %

-(in millions) 2009 2008 2008 Change Change
+(in millions) 2009 2008 Change Change 2009 2008 Change Change

-Research and development \$ 26.1 \$ 24.7 \$ 1.4 5.7%
+Research and development \$25.9 \$23.4 \$2.5 10.7% \$51.9 \$48.1 \$3.8 8.1%

-Percent of revenue 31.1% 25.1% '
+Percent of revenue 24.8% 22.3% 27.6% 23.7%

-The increase in research and development expense in the recent three month period was principally due to an increase of \$1.6 million for personnel-related expenses.
-We expect that research and development expense will remain relatively stable in absolute dollars, but may fluctuate somewhat due to the timing of certain expensive items related to new product development initiatives, such as mask and wafer costs.
+The increase in research and development expense in the recent three and six month periods was principally due to increases of \$1.8 million and \$3.4 million for personnel-related expenses, including personnel costs associated with the acquisition of Integration Associates, respectively.
+We expect that research and development expense will remain relatively stable in absolute dollars, but may fluctuate somewhat due to the timing of certain items related to new product development initiatives, such as mask and wafer costs.
 In addition, research and development expense will fluctuate as a percentage of revenues due to changes in sales.

-Significant recent development projects include a family of high pin-count capacitive touch-sense microcontrollers for cost-sensitive embedded systems, the EZRadioPRO embedded wireless radio family, the expansion of our Any-Rate Precision Clock family, a new family of clock generators and buffers, an integrated automotive AM/FM radio receiver IC, a 100% complementary metal oxide semiconductor (CMOS) oscillator, a highly integrated automotive communications controller, a family of integrated isolated gate drivers, four new FM receivers with embedded antenna support and a single-chip digital video demodulator.
+Significant recent development projects include a silicon hybrid TV tuner that supports both analog and digital broadcasts in a single device, a family of ProSLIC single channel telephony ICs for broadband networking equipment, a family of ISOpro high-performance, digital isolators, a family of high pincount capacitive touch-sense microcontrollers for cost-sensitive embedded systems, the EZRadioPRO embedded wireless radio family, the expansion of our Any-Rate Precision Clock family, a new family of clock generators and buffers, an integrated automotive AM/FM radio receiver IC, a 100% complementary metal oxide semiconductor (CMOS) oscillator and a highly integrated automotive communications controller.
 We also further expanded our microcontroller portfolio.